accodeing/code-challenges/12 - Conways game of life/Jonas/README.md

-# Design

-1. Create an architecture for the problem; what do you need to keep track of, how will you calculate the next step and how will you update/drive the visualisation.

-### Goal for step 1
-* Some design documnet, can just be a simple README or a complete doc with graphs etc, detailing how you are going to solve the problem.
-* Technology choice with motivation, tell us what you are going to use and why you choose it.
-* Risks, potential problem areas that might make the proposed design fail or get over complicated.
-* Estimate of how long it will take.

 # Requirements
 * We need a grid, I'm going to allow it to be configurable in size, to hold/show the current state.
-* The datastructure for the grid will be a bit array.
-Essentially holding each cell in the grid as a bit in the array.
 * The time will also be configurable, to seconds, and is the pause between state updates.
-* The starting position should be configurable for the user, you should be able to generate a random one and load famous ones from a library.
+* The starting state should be configurable by the user, you should be able to generate a random one and load famous ones from a library.

 ## Order of implementation
 To make this possible to do in half an hour we need to focus our efforts.